mclarenlabs/libs-mclaren-alpha/README.md

 When using `make install` with the ASK and MSK libraries, their headers and objects are placed in a standard location (~/GNUstep/Local/Library or /usr/GNUstep/Local/Library, etc.).
 But for developing the libraries themselves with repeated compiling it can be more convenient to leave them in place, and to also leave the tools and applications in place too.

-To facilitate working with the ASK and MSK libraries "in-place", the applications' and tools' GNUmakefiles have been given a flag called "localdev" that adds the compilation and linker flags so that it can find the two libraries.
+To facilitate working with the ASK and MSK libraries "in-place", the applications' and tools' GNUmakefiles have been given a flag called "localdev" that adds the compilation and linker flags so that it can find the two libraries "in place."

 To work this way, first build the libraries but do not install.